jm24travelz/GET/README.md

 **3. Analyze the affordances of digital media it uses**

--	Participatory: LOW
+-	Participatory- LOW
 o	Does not require much participating from the users as the program functions based on the proximity sensor distance reading o	Only require input for Emergency Stop and Start Button from the staff
--	Spatial: MEDIUM
+-	Spatial- MEDIUM
 o	Takes in data from the proximity sensor based on the pulse sent out
--	Encyclopedic: LOW
+-	Encyclopedic- LOW
 o	Interaction through the code o	Unable to store much data as it only uses proximity sensor as an input
--	Procedural: HIGH
+-	Procedural- HIGH
 o	Must follow a set of rules that is predetermined by our coding, or else the car washing operation would not be able to function efficiently

 **4. How does it make use of the new abilities of computers?**